 Howdy, fellow burger lovers!
 It’s time to saddle up for a delicious, down-home dinner (and some more cowboy puns).
-We’re talking about a bacon-loaded, bodaciously beefed up creation that’s chock full of bold flavors sure to satisfy.
+We’re talking about a bacon-loaded, bodaciously beefed-up creation that’s chock-full of bold flavors sure to satisfy.
 Beef patties are topped with melty gouda, tangy pickles, and a heap of BBQ caramelized onions.
 On the side, there’s a pile of cheesy loaded potato rounds with all the fixin’s.
-You’re bacon me hungry, partner!
+You’re bacon us hungry, partner!

 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.

 • Adjust rack to top position and preheat oven to 450 degrees.
 Wash and dry produce. • Halve, peel, and thinly slice onion; mince a few slices until you have 2 TBSP (4 TBSP for 4 servings).
 Halve buns. • Halve potatoes lengthwise.
 Toss on a baking sheet with a large drizzle of oil, half the Fry Seasoning (you’ll use the rest later), salt, and pepper.
 TIP: For easy cleanup, line baking sheet with aluminum foil first. • Roast on top rack until lightly browned and tender, 20-25 minutes (you’ll add more to the sheet then).

 • Meanwhile, melt 1 TBSP butter in a medium pan over medium-high heat.
 Add sliced onion and season with salt.
 Cook, stirring occasionally, until softened and lightly browned, 8-10 minutes.
 TIP: Lower heat and add a splash of water if onion begins to burn. • Stir in half the BBQ sauce (save the rest for serving); cook until warmed through, 2-3 minutes.
 Turn off heat.